PJaros/menu_pdf/readme.md

 Data is loaded from the demo_menu-ini file.

 Todo:
- - Reading and writing to INI files is test.
+ - Reading and writing to INI files is tested.
 But currently only a demo-file read is implemented.
- - Selecting a new date needs to be corrected to closest past monday
  - There is a typst prototype ready to be included.
 Typst will need to added to this project with typst-as-lib or typst will need to ship with a compiled typst.